theagenticguy/mcp/src/frontend-mcp-server/awslabs/frontend_mcp_server/static/react/essential-knowledge.md

 ## Final check

-Add these to the CHECKLIST.md and verify to make sure they are completed

-- [ ] Generate modern app name/description
-- [ ] Clone repo to "frontend" folder and install dependencies
-- [ ] Update the README.md based on your analysis of the codebase and frontend stack
-- [ ] Update package.json name and app name references
-- [ ] Update app name and description on the login page
-- [ ] Generate favicon.png and splash.png images
-- [ ] Replace app icon references with generated favicon.png
-- [ ] Create mock amplify_outputs.json file
-- [ ] Add/update pages and required components, using shadcn components
-- [ ] Extend routing structure
-- [ ] Add sample data to Zustand store
-- [ ] Update navigation
-- [ ] Ensure all required pages are created and wired up

-Conduct a final check to make sure that all items in the CHECKLIST.md are completely with a high level of quality and there are no errors or missing functionality.
+Conduct a final check to make sure that all items in the CHECKLIST.md are completed with a high level of quality and there are no errors or missing functionality.